 How many years would he have to spend in prison?

-Uh not like state courts where you get a lot more for good behavior.
+Not like state courts where you get a lot more for good behavior.

-Yeah, I mean it's seven and a half years total, so I guess some of this must have been concurrent, correct?
+So I guess some of this must have been concurrent, correct?

-And Dick Blue and all is wrong.
+And Dick Blumenthal is wrong.

 It's not obstruction of justice to exercise your constitutional duty as president to pardon somebody.

-Uh, but you know, every time Blumenthal opens his mouth, he demonstrates his ignorance of the law.
+But, you know, every time Blumenthal opens his mouth, he demonstrates his ignorance of the law.

-Let me get your reaction, John Solomon, uh to today's uh you know, sentencing hearing, the reaction you hear outside of the courtroom is just you know, it's sort of like the left is triggered.
+The reaction you hear outside of the courtroom is just, you know, it's sort of like the left is triggered.

-I don't think we'll know for some time whether whether part of that or any of that is going to be released.
+I don't think we'll know for some time whether part of that or any of that is going to be released.

-Certainly that's what people are telling me, and no one will know for sure until the moment.
+Certainly, that's what people are telling me, and no one will know for sure until the moment.

-Uh the only guy that matters hits the send button, and that's Bob Mueller, right?
+The only guy that matters hits the send button, and that's Bob Mueller, right?

 We'll finally know the answer.

-And I think that uh what we know from the body of evidence is that it didn't exist.
+And I think that what we know from the body of evidence is that it didn't exist.

-And another big important piece of that evidence came out yesterday.
+And another big, important piece of that evidence came out yesterday.

 What did Lisa Page tell us?

-Uh in May of 2017, they still had no evidence to prove anything uh of collusion, as uh Christopher Steele had alleged in his dossier.
+After nine months of using the most awesome powers that the FBI had, FISA, surveillance, interrogation, monitoring, in May of 2017, they still had no evidence to prove anything of collusion, as Christopher Steele had alleged in his dossier.

-If all of that investigation couldn't turn it up, and all two years of turning and indicting defendants hasn't turned anything up, I think it's highly unlikely.
+If all of that investigation couldn't turn it up and all two years of turning and indicting defendants hasn't turned anything up, I think it's highly unlikely.

 You know, I agree with that completely.